 Prior to these roles, Drew was Assistant Deputy Minister for strategic policy and planning at the Department of Foreign Affairs and International Trade (now Global Affairs Canada).

-Before becoming a public servant in 2004, Drew worked at The Globe and Mail as parliamentary bureau chief, editorial page editor, foreign editor, associate editor of Report on Business and Washington correspondent.
-He continues to serve as a senior fellow with a number of independent think tanks and university institutes, including the Public Policy Forum.
+Before becoming a public servant in 2004, Drew worked at The Globe and Mail, including as parliamentary bureau chief, associate editor of Report on Business and Washington correspondent.